MathieuNls/bug-taxonomy/03_preliminaries.md

 Bug and crash reports are considered as problems to eradicate in the program.
 Tasks are considered as new features or amelioration to include in the program.

-Reports and tasks can have a severity\cite{Bettenburg2008}.
+Reports and tasks can have a severity [@Bettenburg2008].
 The severity is a classification to indicate the degree of  impact on the software.
 The possible severities are:

-\begin{itemize}
-	\item blocker: blocks development and/or testing work.
+- blocker: blocks development and/or testing work.
-	\item critical: crashes, loss of data, severe memory leak.
+- critical: crashes, loss of data, severe memory leak.
-	\item major: major loss of function.
+- major: major loss of function.
-	\item normal: regular report, some loss of functionality under specific circumstances.
+- normal: regular report, some loss of functionality under specific circumstances.
-  \item minor: minor loss of function, or other problem where easy workaround is present.
+- minor: minor loss of function, or other problem where easy workaround is present.
-	\item trivial: cosmetic problems like misspelled words or misaligned text.
+- trivial: cosmetic problems like misspelled words or misaligned text.
-\end{itemize}

-The relationship between a report or a task and the actual modification can be hard to establish and has been a subject of various research studies (e.g., \cite{Antoniol2002,Bachmann2010,Wu2011}).
+The relationship between an report or a task and the actual modification can be hard to establish and it has been a subject of various research studies (e.g., [@Antoniol2002; @Bachmann2010; @Wu2011]).
 This reason is that they are in two different systems: the version control system and the project tracking system.
-While it is considered a good practice to link each report with the versioning system by indicating the report $\#id$ on the modification message, more than half of the reports are not linked to a modification\cite{Wu2011}.
+While it is considered a good practice to link each report with the versioning system by indicating the report $\#id$ on the modification message, more than half of the reports are not linked to a modification [@Wu2011].